Red Aurora Borealis rays

 Astro Bob

 Although he considered becoming a professional astronomer, the computer science, physics and math requirements at the University of Illinois were daunting, so he got a degree in German studies and became a hobbyist instead.
-He has been writing an astronomy column for the Duluth News Tribune for decades and has authored several books on the subject, including the particularly helpful Night Sky With the Naked Eye.
+He's spent decades writing an astronomy column for the Duluth News Tribune and authored several books on the subject, including the particularly helpful "Night Sky With the Naked Eye".

 While he technically retired in 2018 — MPR did an entire segment about it — King’s compelling “Astro Bob” column is as active as it’s ever been.
 He typically files three pieces a week and sometimes writes a fourth or fifth post for his own blog.
 His webinar series for Voyageurs National Park also went so well during the pandemic that he’s now writing a monthly calendar of astronomical events for the park’s newsletter.

-Such is life for a natural born astronomer based in Minnesota, a state with two emphatic stamps from the International Dark-Sky Association: the newly anointed Voyageurs and the Boundary Waters Canoe Area Wilderness, which was declared the world’s largest dark sky sanctuary in 2020.
+Such is life for a natural-born astronomer based in Minnesota, a state with two emphatic stamps from the International Dark-Sky Association: the newly anointed Voyageurs and the Boundary Waters Canoe Area Wilderness, which was declared the world’s largest dark sky sanctuary in 2020.

 Jupiter and Venus